rlangc/rlangc/README.md

 - [Cybersecurity Awareness Micro-eLearning] : Example Coming Soon

 <b>Instructional Design: Interactive Checklist with JavaScript:</b>
-Our Assignment Progress Tracker is a user-friendly JavaScript tool designed to monitor participants' progress through a series of assignments.
-With an intuitive interface, users can check off completed tasks, view their overall progress, and stay organized throughout the course.
+The Assignment Progress Tracker is a user-friendly JavaScript tool designed to monitor participants' progress through a series of assignments.
+With an intuitive interface, users can check off completed tasks, view overall progress, and stay organized.
 Key features include:

 - Computer and Mobile friendly
 - Interactive Checkboxes to mark tasks as complete with a simple click or tap